Tufa Shujineng's Rebellion: Ma Long's tactics

 In November 279, Ma Long set out west to fight the rebels.
 After the Jin troops crossed the Wen River (溫水; east of present-day Jingyuan County, Gansu), Shujineng responded by having tens of thousands of his rebels occupy the passes to block Ma Long's front, while the others set up ambushes to intercept his rear.

 During his battles with Shujineng, Ma Long employed a number of unorthodox tactics.
-In accordance to Zhuge Liang's 'Eightfold Battle Formations' (八陣圖), Ma Long decided to build ‘flat box carts’ (偏箱車; a cart with a board on one side which acts like a shield) for his soldiers to use.
-When fighting in the open, he would employ 'deer-antlered carts' (鹿角車; a cart with spears or halberds on the front shaped like antlers), and when passing through the narrow roads, he would build wooden roofs over the carts.
-Ma Long's soldiers were able to move while fighting, and the enemy arrows were unable to hit them.
-More questionably, another tactic that Ma Long allegedly used was placing down large amounts of 'magnetic stones' on the ground to slow down the enemy advances, the reason being that the rebels and their horses often wore iron armor while Ma Long's men wore armor made of rhinocerous hides.
-The rebels were taken by surprise and thought Ma Long and his soldiers were divine beings.
+In accordance with Zhuge Liang's 'Eightfold Battle Formations' (八陣圖), Ma Long built 'flat box carts' (偏箱車; a cart with a board on one side which acts like a shield) for his soldiers to use.
+When fighting in the open, he employed 'deer-antlered carts' (鹿角車; a cart with spears and halberds on the front, giving it an antler-like shape), and when passing through narrow roads, he built wooden roofs over the carts.
+His soldiers were able to move while fighting, and the enemy arrows were unable to hit them.
+More questionably, another tactic that Ma Long used was placing down large amounts of 'magnetic stones' on the ground to slow down the enemy advances, the reason being that the rebels and their horses often wore iron armor while his men wore armor made of rhinoceros hides.
+The rebels were taken by surprise and thought the Jin soldiers were divine beings.